Huyze Herkert, morning room: a dollhouse for in the dollhouse

 Populaire posts van deze blog

-Huyze Herkert, morning room: the floor and the fireplace
+Huyze Herkert, morning room: the fire grate and the coal scuttle